Firms slow to move as global urban growth booms

-BENGALURU Gold held steady on Thursday as investors awaited cues on market direction amid a number of geopolitical events later in the day that could boost the safe-haven demand for the metal.

-LONDON, June 28 Businesses are failing to conduct forensic research needed to capitalise on a wave of urbanisation across emerging economies that is unprecedented in its speed and scale, McKinsey Global Institute (MGI) said on Thursday.
+LONDON Businesses are failing to conduct forensic research needed to capitalise on a wave of urbanisation across emerging economies that is unprecedented in its speed and scale, McKinsey Global Institute said on Thursday.

 About 600 million of them would be living in about 440 cities in emerging market centres that were likely to generate close to half of global GDP growth between 2010 and 2015.